Kitura/kitura.dev/en/starter/generator/command_line_tools.md

 The tool creates the standard Swift Server Generator application structure; for details, see [Swift Server Generator project layout reference](project_layout_reference.html).

-After you create an application, you can run additional generators from the application root directory:
+After you create an application, you can run additional generators from anywhere inside the application directory:

 -   [Model generator](#model-generator)